On this page

 The Committee will review the information collected by the Ombudsperson and may interview each of the parties as well as any witnesses.

-Within 3 months of the date on which the complaint was referred by the Ombudsperson, the Committee will make a determination and order any corrective action it deems necessary.
+Within three months of the date on which the complaint was referred by the Ombudsperson, the Committee will make a determination and order any corrective action it deems necessary.

 Policy Steps and Timelines